5.2.7 Tools

 Image Publishing Tool

-The Image Publishing Tool supports reading local image or video files in batches and publishing them in ROS message, thereby improving algorithm debugging and deployment efficiency.
+The image publishing tool supports batch reading of local image or video files and publishes them in ROS message format, thereby improving algorithm debugging and deployment efficiency.

-For image publishing, it supports reading JPEG/JPG/PNG/NV12 format images and publishing compressed images or converting compressed images to NV12 format for publishing.
+For image publishing, it supports reading images in JPEG/JPG/PNG/NV12 formats and can either publish compressed images directly or convert compressed images to NV12 format before publishing.

 For video publishing, it supports H264/H265/MP4 formats.
-After reading the video file, it extracts the relevant video stream for publishing.
+After reading a video file, it extracts the relevant video stream for publishing.

 Code repository: (https://github.com/D-Robotics/hobot_image_publisher.git)